Cannes 2017: Competition Blog

 Bong sketches the story of a young Korean orphan girl (played beautifully by An Seo Hyu) who raises Okja and follows her to New York City in broad strokes and outsized characters, led by Swinton’s dual role as feuding twins and a squeaky Jake Gyllenhaal as the Steve Irwin-style peronality who is the public face of the pig-breeding scheme.
 When the Animal Liberation Front, headed by a droll Paul Dano, gets involved, chase and capture sequences are geniunely entertaining in a mad-cap, haphazard way.

-As unpredicatable as ever, Bong has delivered a meaty sermon here which stretches to pig rape and an interlude in an abbatoir: perhaps not something for a TV dinner when all those Netflix subscribers eventually tune in.
+As unpredicatable as ever, Bong has delivered a meaty sermon here which stretches to pig rape and an interlude in an abbatoir: perhaps not something for either children or a TV dinner when all those Netflix subscribers eventually tune in.

 Jupiter’s Moon is crammed full of ideas and energy.
 Not all of them work out, although they might have, with a little more discipline.
-Those that do blister throughout this story about a Syrian refugee who is gunned down in a Hungarian police state but wakes up with special powers to levitate.
-A film for specialised audiences, Kornél Mundruczó’s follow-up to White God was the first film to attract boos from the Palais press corps (apart from the Amazon Studios logo before Wonderstruck, that is).
+This is a story about a Syrian refugee who is gunned down in a Hungarian police state but wakes up with special powers to levitate and a film for specialised audiences.
+Kornél Mundruczó’s follow-up to White God was the first film to attract boos from the Palais press corps (apart from the Netflix and Amazon Studios logos, that is).

 Likened by many to Children Of God, Jupiter”s Moon crams unexpected and effective action sequences into the hot-button issue of the callous treatment of refugees in Europe and shrouds it all with Jesus references - the levitating boy whose father is a carpenter and whose chief ally is a Judas-turned-Peter, etc.